 Green fashion is similar to sustainable, slow, and eco-friendly fashion.
 It's part of the global sustainable fashion movement that aims to decrease the social and environmental impact of apparel production and consumption.

-The fashion industry is the second-largest polluter globally.
+The fashion industry is one of the largest polluters globally.
 It contributes massively to climate change, waste accumulation, pollution of the air, land, and oceans.

 The rise of fast fashion over the last 20 years made clothing disposable.
 It caused a huge global environmental crisis due to the overproduction and overconsumption of cheaply made clothing.

 Green fashion is gaining popularity within the apparel and textile industry for good reasons.
 It promotes a more mindful way of producing and consuming clothes and accessories to protect the environment, human, and animal lives.